Chipdelmal/MoNeT/README.md

-# MoNeT: Mosquito Networks Taskforce
+# MoNeT: Mosquito Networks Toolbox

 Please go to: https://chipdelmal.github.io/MoNeT/ for more information about the project!